wultra/powerauth-crypto/docs/Recovery-Postcard.md

       }
    }
    ```
-   _Note that information above is just an example and the actual payload may be slightly different._
+   _Note that the JSON structure above is just an example to illustrate how nonce and PUK derivation indexes may be passed with a permanent address of a recovery postcard recipient.
+The actual payload format may be slightly different for different business purposes._

 1. RPPS knows `RPPS_MASTER_SHARED_SECRET`, so it can reconstruct `RECOVERY_CODE` and `PUK` values from the received printing request:
    ```java